CatherineTrevor/gothenburg-netball/README.md

     e.
 As a first time visitor I want to, understand the fees involved.

     f.
-As a first time visitor I want to, feel encourages to join a session.
+As a first time visitor I want to, feel encouraged to join a session.

     g.
 As a first time visitor I want to, feel comfortable contacting someone for more information.